• Skip to main content

 These recommendations are based on guidance from the American Academy of Pediatrics (AAP):

-A baby should be put to sleep on their back until they reach their first birthday.
-A baby sleeping on their back is much less likely to die from Sudden Infant Death Syndrome (SIDS) than a baby on their stomach or side.
+1. A baby should be put to sleep on their back until they reach their first birthday.
+A baby sleeping on their back in a flat, firm sleep space is much less likely to die from Sudden Infant Death Syndrome (SIDS) than a baby placed on their stomach, side, or in an inclined sleeper.

 Once your baby has learned to roll from back to front and front to back, you can let them roll freely because they’re able to turn their heads and get enough air on their own.
 But if they’re not yet rolling from front to back and they “accidentally” roll to their front, it’s best to return them to the back-sleeping position.